drkamarul/MY_R_Conference/regression_analysis.md

 # Cox proportional hazard regression (15 min)

-Survival analysis is just another name for time to event  analysis.
-Regression is popular because plausible model can be fitted.
+Survival analysis is a common analysis in medicine.
+It also known as the time to event  analysis or duration analysis.
+It is a type of regression.

-In survival analysis, one method of analyses is the Cox proportional hazard regression.
+In survival analysis, one of the most common modelling method is the Cox proportional hazard regression.

 In survival analysis, the outcome variable (dependent variable) is TIME TO THE OCCURRENCE OF AN EVENT or shortly known as the time-to-event variable.

 ## Survival data

 In survival analysis, we follow a subject of interest until a certain time (the last follow up).
 Different patients will have different follow-up times.

-For example, we observe a group of patients; with the outcome variable named as 'status' and the outcome coded as 'death' or 'alive'.
+For example, we observe a group of subjects; with the outcome variable named as 'status' and the outcome coded as 'death' or 'alive'.

 The status at the last follow up, can be an event either of 'death' or of other than death - 'non-death'.

-The researcher must choose between 'death' and 'non-death to consider if the event of interest has occurred or not.
-If he chooses (interested in) 'death', then any patient (who is under the follow-up) who dies during the follow-up will be considered as a 'failure'.
-Any other patients who are under  the same follow-up and still survive until the latest follow-up is known as a 'censor' case.
+Any other subjects who are under  the same follow-up and still survive until the latest follow-up is known as a 'censor' case.

-In survival data, time (duration of follow up) is the 'survival time' (example months, weeks, days) and event is 'the failure status' (for example death, relapse and recurrence)

 ## Read data

+For our example, data comes from a group of stroke patients.

-Data comes from stroke patients.
-It is a stata format.
+Data is in the stata format.

 ```r
 stroke <- read_dta(here('datasets', 'stroke_outcome.dta'))
 ```

-Let's get a brief view of data
+Let's get a brief view

+- class of variables
+- observations and variables

 ```r